††††† RELATES TO: KRS 314.011(5), 314.021, 314.041(1)(a), 314.111(1), 314.131(1), (2)

 ††††† (8) Curriculum change.

-††††† 1.
-A change in the philosophy, mission or outcomes which result in a reorganization or re-conceptualization of the entire curriculum;
+††††† a.
+A change in the philosophy, mission or outcomes, which results in a reorganization or re-conceptualization of the entire curriculum;

-††††† 2.
-The addition of tracks or alternative programs of study which provide educational mobility; or
+††††† b.
+The addition of tracks or alternative programs of study that provide educational mobility; or

-††††† 3.
-The initiation of distance learning where a student may obtain fifty percent or more of the credits needed to meet program completion requirements.
+††††† c.
+The initiation of on-line learning in which a student may obtain fifty (50) percent or more of the nursing credits needed to meet program completion requirements.

 ††††† (b) An accredited program of nursing shall submit to the board a copy of any curriculum revision submitted to an accrediting agency within thirty (30) days.
 The program of nursing shall submit a copy of all correspondence related to program accreditation from the accrediting agency to the board.